lbfinkbeiner/Cassandra.linear/cassandralin/README.md

 # Readme

 # Next steps:
-1. Complete all docstrings
-2. Get PEP conformity
+1. Get PEP conformity
-3. Add unit tests until 100% code coverage is achieved.
+2. Add unit tests until 100% code coverage is achieved.
-4. A lot of the docstrings contain repeated verbose chunks, e.g. the description of a fully filled-in Brenda cosmology.
+3. A lot of the docstrings contain repeated verbose chunks, e.g. the description of a fully filled-in Brenda cosmology.
 What is the recommended way of doing this?